What are micronutrients and why they are an important part of nutrition?

 Selenium is an essential micronutrient associated with cancer, cardiovascular disease and autoimmune disease.
 Amongst UK women low whole-blood selenium levels have recently been linked to increased pre-eclampsia and pregnancy-induced hypertension risk.
 40% of adults in their twenties had very low selenium intake.
 Selenium can be found in seafood and Brazil nuts.

 Low fruit and vegetable intake may be one factor contributing to declining potassium levels.
 Potatoes alongside white vegetables are important dietary contributors of potassium.
 24.7% had potassium intake below lower recommended nutrient thresholds.
-Potassium can be found in whole grains, legumes, meat and milk.
+Potassium can be found in grains, legumes, meat and milk.